ian-IBCIRL/CI-Django-Blog/README.md

 ## Reminders

+To install django, `pip3 install 'django<4'`

+Use `python3 manage.py runserver` to launch web server

 To log into the Heroku toolbelt CLI:

 1. Log in to your Heroku account and go to *Account Settings* in the menu under your avatar.